SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 * Define methods to provide functionality
 * Define subscripts to provide access to their values using subscript syntax
 * Define initializers to set up their initial state
-* Be extended to expand their functionality beyond a default implementation
+* Be extended to provide added functionality
 * Conform to protocols to [fill in]

 For more information, see
 :doc:`Properties`, :doc:`Methods`, :doc:`Subscripts`, :doc:`Initialization`,
 :doc:`Extensions`, and :doc:`Protocols`.

-Classes have additional functionality that structures do not:
+Classes have additional functionality that structures do not.

-* Inheritance enables one class to inherit the characteristics of another.
+Inheritance enables one class to inherit the characteristics of another.
-* Type casting enables you to check and interpret the type of a class instance at runtime.
+Type casting enables you to check and interpret the type of a class instance at runtime.
-* Deinitializers enable an instance of a class to free up any resources it has assigned.
+Deinitializers enable an instance of a class to free up any resources it has assigned.
-* Reference counting allows more than one reference to a class instance.
+Reference counting allows more than one reference to a class instance.

 For more information, see
 :doc:`Inheritance`,